Edit Template

 Charity Ngwenya nee Gumbi

-Charity Ngwenya nee Gumbi is highly motivated when it comes to helping people Just like her name.
+Charity Ngwenya nee Gumbi is highly motivated when it comes to helping people—just like her name implies.
 Having studied development studies she enjoys working with those in need.

 Ivona Birlad, coach I-DO team